Man City beat Sevilla on penalties to win Super Cup

-ATHENS : Manchester City beat Sevilla 5-4 on penalties after they drew 1-1 on Wednesday to win the UEFA Super Cup for the first time in their history.
+ATHENS: Manchester City beat Sevilla 5-4 on penalties after they drew 1-1 on Wednesday (Aug 16) to win the UEFA Super Cup for the first time in their history.

 The first nine spot-kicks of the shootout were all converted but Nemanja Gudelj struck his penalty against the crossbar to hand victory to City.